Moon (Gackt album)

 Moon is the third full-length studio album released by Japanese solo artist Gackt on June 19, 2002.
-Instead of a booklet, the album comes with a printed note by the artist, asking readers to "sense" the record's story, rather than analyzing the lyrics.
+Instead of a booklet, the concept album comes with a printed note by the artist, asking readers to "sense" the record's story, rather than analyzing the lyrics.
 The booklet was eventually included in the packaging of Moons 2003 follow-up Crescent.
-Both albums are conceptually linked, as well as his more recent albums Diabolos and Last Moon from the "Moon Saga".
+Both albums are linked, as well as his more recent albums Diabolos and Last Moon from the "Moon Saga".